-I, (print name) have been accepted as a graduate student in the UW-La Crosse Doctor of Physical Therapy Program.
-I understand that I will examine and be examined by faculty and students in the program to practice techniques and learn various procedures.
-I hereby release the University, its agents and employees and agree to hold it and them harmless from any and all liability, claims, damages, actions, and causes of actions whatsoever, for loss, damages or injury to persons or property, irrespective of how arising and however caused, including but not limited to all kinds and degrees or extent of negligence with which the University, its agents or employees may be charged in connection, directly or indirectly, with these instructions.
-I further agree to disclose, in writing, any physical and medical conditions, limitations or sensitivities that may require special accommodations, and agree to release and hold the University, its agents and employees harmless from any liability, claims, damages, actions, and causes of action in any way relating to or arising from said conditions, limitations and sensitivities.
-I expressly agree that all instruction and use of all facilities and equipment shall be undertaken at my own risk, and I represent that I am physically and medically able to undertake any and all instructions provided.
+I, (print name) have been accepted as a graduate student in the UW-La Crosse Doctor of Physical Therap by Program.
+I understand that I will examine and be examined by faculty and students in th e program to practice techniques and learn various procedures.
+I hereby release the Univers ity, its agents and employees and agree to hold it and them harmless from any and all liability, c laims, damages, actions, and causes of actions whatsoever, for loss, damages or injury to person ons or property, irrespective of how arising and however caused, including but not limited to all kinds and degrees or extent of negligence with which the University, its agents or emp loyees may be charged in connection, directly or indirectly, with these instructions.
+I further agree to disclose, in writing, any physic al and medical conditions, limitations or sensitivities that may require special accommodations, and agree to release and hold the University, its agents and employees harmless from an y liability, claims, damages, actions, and causes of action in any way relating to or arising from s aid conditions, limitations and sensitivities.
+Lexpressly agree that all instruction and u se of all facilities and equipment shall be

 I further agree that the University of Wisconsin-La Crosse Physical Therapy Program, its agents and employees shall not be liable for any claims, demands, injuries, damages, actions, or causes of action whatsoever arising out of, or connected with the use of any of its services, facilities or equipment.
 I hereby expressly forever release and discharge the University, its agents and employees from all such claims, demands, injuries, damages, or actions or causes of action, and from all acts of active and passive negligence on the part of the University of Wisconsin-La Crosse Physical Therapy Program, its agents or employees.
-Date: Signature: